 Proposal Also Bars Lobbyists from Bundling Campaign Contributions

-Washington, DC - Today, as part of his continuing efforts to reform the way Washington works and end the dysfunction Colorado U.S. Senator Michael Bennet introduced a bill to end the outsized and undue influence of lobbyists on Members of Congress.
+Colorado U.S. Senator Michael Bennet is continuing his efforts to reform the way Washington works and end the dysfunction.
+Today, he introduced a bill to end the outsized and undue influence of lobbyists on Members of Congress.
 The Lobbying and Campaign Finance Reform Act prohibits members of Congress and candidates from soliciting campaign contributions from lobbyists while Congress is in session and bars lobbyists from bundling large contributions.

 The Lobbying and Campaign Finance Reform Act would:

-In addition to Democracy 21, the bill is supported by the Campaign Legal Center, Common Cause, League of Women Voters, Public Citizen, Sunlight Foundation, and U.S. PIRG.
+The bill is supported by the Campaign Legal Center, Citizens for Responsibility and Ethics in Washington, Common Cause, Democracy 21, Demos, League of Women Voters, Public Citizen, and the Sunlight Foundation.

 Bennet’s bill complements his work to reform the way Washington does business and to restore confidence to the voters.
 He has introduced a bill to close the revolving door and ban Members of Congress from ever becoming lobbyists.
 Bennet also introduced a constitutional amendment with Senator Tom Udall (D-NM) that would restore authority to Congress, individual states, and the American people to regulate campaign finance.
 He is also a cosponsor of the DISCLOSE Act to crack down on “dark money” by requiring organizations that spend money to influence elections to disclose their spending as well as their major sources of funding in a timely manner.